 Biopsy is where we take a small skin sample for testing, to make sure we give you a correct diagnosis.
 Your wound will be very small, usually less than 1cm and closed with stitches or left to heal by itself (like a graze).

-Curettage and cautery is where the skin lesion is removed by scooping out or scraping off the skin and then using an instrument to seal the surface by burning.
+Curettage and cautery is where we remove the skin lesion by scooping out or scraping off the skin.
+An instrument is then used to seal the surface by burning.

 Will I have an anaesthetic?